coltonmilbrandt/gwin-protocol/README.md

 Inspired by how the best DeFi projects work at small scale and large, Gwin allows you to launch a working market with just a price feed and then let that market grow organically as interest increases.
 The platform algorithmically ensures best performance available, even in markets with limited liquidity.
 This allows you to create and confidently trade in even the most obscure and growing markets, knowing that your trades will be executed at their best potential, without concerns about exit liquidity or costly exposure in a lopsided trade.

 Want to learn more?
-[Check out the documentation.](https://coltonmilbrandt.gitbook.io/gwin/)
+Check out the [full documentation.](https://coltonmilbrandt.gitbook.io/gwin/)

 ## Prerequisites